It is delicious. Many love its spicy zing. But few people know that the benefits of garlic can do more than drive away vampires.

-Whether you choose to use garlic orally or topically to treat a yeast infection, talk to your trusted health care provider beforehand.
+Talk to your trusted healthcare provider beforehand if you use garlic orally or topically to treat a yeast infection.
 She can better judge whether the approach is a good idea.

 In any case, after most creams are intended only for external use, they should only be applied to the outer area of the vagina.

 However, garlic can also be consumed raw or in the form of delicious dishes to promote healthy bacteria and prevent the growth of yeast fungi – without any supplements or medications!